Celebrating moments of discovery in the daily walk of faith

 In Jesus’ day, many missed their promised Messiah, because they didn’t know the scriptures; they misinterpreted what it says about Him.
 Today, we not only have Old Testament prophesies, but New Testament revelation to see God’s plan at work.
 The question is are we looking?
 Will we comprehend what God is up to in our day and be ready for His return?

 Beth lives on the beautiful Oregon coast - the land of cheese, trees, and ocean breezes.
-She is the author of 40 Days of Lint, Louie the Lemon, iLove Bible Study/Devotional, The Four Gifts of Christmas, Taking Back October, and Moments for Homeschool Moms.
+She is the author of My First Bible Memory Book,40 Days of Lint, Louie the Lemon, iLove Bible Study/Devotional, The Four Gifts of Christmas, Taking Back October, and Moments for Homeschool Moms.

 Reading Epiphany is like talking to a friend over coffee.
 Join as a follower and get news of Beth's writing and speaking on her Bookstore blog: www.bethvicebookstore.blogspot.com

-If you're looking for a special speaker Beth has a friendly, conversational style.
-Using illustrations from her own life, sound biblical teaching, and sprinkles of humor, Beth hopes to inspire others to join or deepen their commitment to this daily walk of faith with Jesus Christ.
+If you're looking for a special speaker for an upcoming event Beth has a friendly, conversational style.
+Using illustrations from her own life, sound biblical teaching, and sprinkles of humor, Beth inspires others to deepen their commitment to Jesus Christ and learning more about ourselves and others in this daily walk of faith.

 All rights reserved.
 No portions of this blog may be reproduced or transmitted in any form or by any means - except for brief quotations giving credit to the author - without the permission of the author.